tylerbutler/engineer/engineer/docs_source/templates.rst

     Use this fragment to put additional CSS or LESS stylesheets at the top of your pages.

 :file:`_nav_primary.html`

+:file:`_nav_primary_links.html`
-    This fragment contains the primary navigation links for your site.
-See the documentation on :ref:`navigation` for more details on this fragment and what it should contain.
+    These two fragments together contain the outer navigation links for your site.
+See the documentation on :ref:`navigation` for more details on fragment and what they should contain.

 :file:`_sidebar.html`
     This fragment contains a sidebar for your site.
 See the documentation on :ref:`sidebar` for more details on this